nju33/context-modal/README.md

 The trigger is `click` by default, but you can change only that element by adding `data-context-modal-event-type`.

+Also, by default, the top left of the modal comes to the position you clicked.
+If you want to fix this somewhere else (eg bottom-left), add `data-context-menu-offset` to `[data-context-menu-for]` element.
+The following values can be specified for this.

+- `left-top`
+- `left-bottom`
+- `right-top`
+- `right-bottom`

 ```js
 // For es
 import ContextModal from 'context-modal';